DotZone/Dotzonestarters/README.md

 1. Install fresh Laravel project
 2. Run `composer require DotZone/dotzonestarters --dev`
-3. Run `php artisan dotzonestarters:install` - it will show a wizard to choose the starter kit and the theme (options are listed below)
+3. Run `php artisan dotzone-starter:install` - it will show a wizard to choose the starter kit and the theme (options are listed below)
 4. To have **Role Permission** integradet into the starter kit, you just have to answer with *Yes* upon seeing the question after running the dotzone installer command.
 5. That's it, you have Laravel Auth starter, just visit the home page and click Log in / Register

 ### Developing within a container

 Internally this package runs several `php artisan` commands during the install process.
 This command may not work and the installation process hang if you are within a container.
 Alternatively, you may pass the `--php_version` flag to change this behaviour.
 For example: `php artisan dotzonestarters:install --php_version=./vendor/bin/sail`.

+## Generate code

+By running `php artisan dotzone-starter:generate {name}` where the `name` is the model name.
+This command will excute the following actions:

+- Create the model and migration
+- Create Controller with ready made functions
+- Create Store and Update Request
+- Create views like index, table and modal
+- Create custom Javascript file with ready made functions
+- Add translation keys inside lang/en/messages.php
+- Add custom menu to the sidebar menu list
+- Add permission keys to the default permission seeder

+All previews actions are generated for the management part of the webapp (Control Panel).

 ## Available Themes